-- Select Court and Case Type – Choose the court location and case type to file your new case.
+1. Select Court & Case Type – Choose the court location and case type to file your new case.

-- Select the correct Jurisdictional Amount from the drop down.
+- Jurisdictional Amount – Select the correct Jurisdictional Amount from the drop down if requested

-- Fill out all related fields to your case type.
+- Additional Fields – Fill out all related fields to your case type

-- Select the Document Type: The Court prescribes the list of documents you see available in the Document Type field.
+- Document Type – The Court prescribes the list of documents you see available in the Document Type field.
 If you don’t see the specific document type you are looking for then you’ll need to select the document type that most closely matches, or is somewhat generic in nature.
 Learn more about selecting a document type when the one needed isn’t listed…

-- Enter the Document Description: After making your selection, type the true document title in the document description field.
+- Document Description – After making your selection, type the true document title in the document description field.

-- Click the Edit button to edit a description, delete a document, replace a document, or add an attachment.
+- Edit – Click the Edit button to edit a description, delete a document, or replace a document.